1. Home

 WhatsApp

-Upcoming fixtures will include a full home series against West Indies featuring two Tests, three ODIs, and five T20Is from November to December 2025.
+Future matches will feature a complete set of home series against West Indies (including two Tests, three ODIs, and five T20Is next season, from November 2025 to December 2025.
 This will be followed by a five-match T20I series against Australia in October 2025 that doubles as both entertainment and preparation for the 2026 T20 World Cup

 With high-profile series against global powers and a clearer path to the WTC, New Zealand’s summer promises high drama and competitive cricket.
 Hosting top-tier nations back-to-back is designed to challenge the Black Caps—both on-field and in drawing crowds.